 The biggest reason for Disney World ticket prices being so expensive is high demand.
 Disney World has capacity limitations at the parks, so without increasing supply, raising Disney World ticket prices is Disney’s way of handling increasing consumer demand.

 Even though Disney World ticket prices can be high, they're worth the cost if you compare the hours of entertainment and activities you get each day.
-Compare those tickets against the cost of a concert which these days can easily be more than a 1-day Walt Disney World ticket and then look at the multiday hours of entertainment you receive in return.
+Compare those tickets against the cost of a concert, which these days can easily be more than a 1-day Walt Disney World ticket, and then look at the multiday hours of entertainment you receive in return.Â

 Types of Disney World Tickets

-There are different types of Disney World tickets that you can choose from for your trip which all impact the level of Disney World ticket prices:
+There are different types of Disney World tickets that you can choose from for your trip, which all impact the level of Disney World ticket prices:

 1 Park Per Day/Base Tickets, which allow you to visit one of the four theme parks (Magic Kingdom park, EPCOT, Disney’s Hollywood Studios, and Disney’s Animal Kingdom) per day.
 You can plan a 1-Day trip or a Multi-Day trip for anywhere between 2 and 10 days.